ten-protocol/go-ten/design/fast_finality.md

 containing all the light batches created since the last rollup, in a sparse Merkle tree structure.
 This rollup is encrypted and signed, then sent to be included on the L1.

+The management contract on the L1 verifies that the rollup is produced by a designated sequencer.

 ### Discovery of rollups

-Nodes scan incoming L1 blocks for new rollups.
-They validate each new rollup by:
+Nodes scan incoming L1 blocks for new rollups and persist them, so that they have a record of which light batches have been confirmed on the L1.

-* Checking that it is produced by the designated sequencer, based on the sequencer listed in the management contract
-* Checking that it contains all the light batches produced since the last rollup.
+Before storing each rollup, the node checks that it contains all the light batches produced since the last rollup.
 Each light batch contains the number of the rollup that will contain it.
-Since the rollup is a sparse Merkle tree, proving non-inclusion of a given light batch is straightforward
+Since the rollup is a sparse Merkle tree, proving non-inclusion of a given light batch is straightforward.

-They then persist the rollup, so that they have a record of which light batches have been confirmed on the L1.

 ### Resilience